on this page

 - any details you gave us in your claim change.

-The easiest way to update your details is with your Centrelink online account through myGov.
+The easiest way to update your details is online.
+If your Centrelink online account is linked to myGov, sign in now to update your details.

 We’ll reassess you if you give us new information.